Find free North Carolina criminal records via official agencies and gain insight into a person’s past.

 Individuals that do not have a record will receive a response by first-class mail via the USPS stating that they have no prior arrest data while those that do have a record on file will receive a full rap sheet.

-Background Checks Through the North Carolina Court System & North Carolina Department of Public Safety
+Background Checks via the North Carolina Court System & NC Department of Public Safety

-The NC court system and the North Carolina Department of Public Safety allow members of the public to run background checks on others and themselves.
+The North Carolina court system and the NC Department of Public Safety allow members of the public to run background checks on others and themselves.

 North Carolina Court System

-1. Go to North Carolina Judicial Branch’s Criminal Background Check page and determine the type of check you need.
+- Go to the North Carolina Judicial Branch’s Criminal Background Check page and determine the type of check you need.

 North Carolina Department of Public Safety (NCDPS)

-It is possible to view criminal records for those that have served prison sentences through the NC Department of Adult Corrections as discussed before.
-Those who may have committed sex offenses can be viewed through the NC Sex Offender Registry which is delved into in the next section below.
+It is possible to view criminal records for those who have served prison sentences through the NC Department of Adult Corrections, as discussed before.
+Those who may have committed sex offenses can be viewed through the NC Sex Offender Registry, which is delved into in the next section below.

 There is also a National Sex Offender Search to locate sex offenders on a national level.